aap82/pimatic-nest/README.md

 Nest Plugin for <a href="https://pimatic.org">Pimatic</a> using old version of Firebase.

 ##Nest Token
 You need to obtain a nest api token for authentication using firebase.
+If you have on already, continue on to `Setup`

 First start by signing up for a Nest developer account.
 Then sign in.